-Size - The size and depth of your rain garden should be based on accommodating the amount of impervious surface area in your yard and plant size choices.
+Size - The size and depth of your rain garden should

 How do I calculate the size rain garden I need?

 Divide the square footage of impervious area (roof, driveway, etc.) by 12.
 This will give you the volume needed in your rain garden in cubic feet.